15 Frequently Asked Questions About Book Marketing & Publicity

 Book marketing and publicity are essential if you’ve recently written or published a book.
-If you have questions about either one, here are helpful answers from the pros at Smith Publicity.
+Given the competition in the marketplace today, you need a well-planned PR campaign to help target readers find out about your book.
+Most often, a traditional media relations campaign combined with promotion online is what you’ll need to breakthrough.
+If you have questions about how it’s done, here are helpful answers from the pros at Smith Publicity.
 Ahead are 15 frequently asked book publicity and marketing questions and answers:

 - Why do books need publicity?

-Simple: Without book publicity and marketing, how will people find out about your book?
+Simple: How will people find out about your book without book publicity and marketing?
 There are thousands of titles released every day in the U.S. alone, making book publicity more crucial than ever.
 With an effective marketing plan, you can target your readership, create a buzz about your book, attract the media, and ultimately generate more sales.

 - How do I get started marketing my book?

-You should start marketing your book at least six months before its release date.
+It would help if you started marketing your book at least six months before its release.
 In short, you want to generate buzz about your book and its release.
 Begin with social media and go from there.
 If your book has already been released, you still have time and available methods to market your book.
-To get started, you want to identify your audience and create a marketing plan.
-Your book marketing plan will outline your budget, as well as what strategies you will take to reach your audience.
+You want to identify your audience and create a marketing plan to get started.
+Your book marketing plan will outline your budget and what strategies you will take to reach your audience.

 - Why do I need a book marketing plan?